classyllama/devenv-vagrant/README.md

 [ ] Actually store something and utilize the attached persistent disk /data/ for DB and site files.

+[ ] Allow `magento_data` mysql user to create databases
+[ ] Either use the same password for magento_data mysql user each time or somehow update env.php files with new password on rebuild

 [ ] install bypassing varnish and using built-in full page cache [ ] Get the ability to customize what user is logged into via `vagrant ssh`